vathuluri/viewit-ai/README.md

 ---
 ### 2. `terminal_chatbot.py`

 Runs the QA feature on the jupyter notebook.
-Reads the text embedding stored in csv and defines the question answering function.
+Reads the DataFrame from CSV and defines the question answering function.

-Simply call the `answer_question()` function and pass the necessary parameters to generate responses.
+Simply call the `agent.run()` method and pass the question to generate responses.